scssh/ciphers/draft-harper-sshm-chacha20-poly1305.md

 ## Side channels and constant‑time operations

-Compare authentication tags using constant‑time comparison routines.
+Compare authentication tags using **constant‑time comparison routines**.
 Protect key material in memory (zeroize on key retirement) and follow platform best practices to mitigate side channels.
 Keep ChaCha20 and Poly1305 implementations free of data‑dependent branches on secret values.

 ## Replay, reordering, and sequence number handling

-Because Block_Counter is tied to the SSH sequence number, replayed or reordered packets may produce Block_Counter values that the receiver considers out of window.
-Implementations MUST enforce replay protection consistent with SSH Transport semantics.
-Acceptance of out‑of‑order packets requires careful handling to prevent nonce reuse; do not accept packets that would cause reuse of a Block_Counter value already consumed under the same K_E/Fixed_Nonce_Prefix.
+Because Block\_Counter is tied to the SSH sequence number, replayed or reordered packets may produce Block\_Counter values that the receiver considers out of window.
+Implementations MUST enforce **replay protection** consistent with SSH Transport semantics.
+Acceptance of out‑of\_order packets requires careful handling to prevent nonce reuse; do not accept packets that would cause reuse of a Block\_Counter value already consumed under the same **K\_E/Fixed\_Nonce\_Prefix**.

 ## KDF and key derivation integrity

-Fixed_Nonce_Prefix must be derived in a way that ensures uniqueness and unpredictability across sessions.
+Fixed\_Nonce\_Prefix must be derived in a way that ensures uniqueness and unpredictability across sessions.
 Use the SSH‑specified KDF or an equivalent deterministic KDF with documented labels and inputs.
-Do not derive Fixed_Nonce_Prefix from values that an attacker could influence.
+Do not derive Fixed\_Nonce\_Prefix from values that an attacker could influence.

 ## Denial‑of‑service considerations